 Creating student personas and a module map

-This page builds on the guidance given in the ‘How to develop a flexible module’ page and specifically outlines the approach to creating student personas and a module map.
+This page builds on guidance given in the ‘How to develop a flexible module’ page, providing advice on how to approach creating student personas and developing a module map.

 How to create student personas